vonMort/Dark-Times/README.md

-# Dark Times
+# Dark Times - German Technology

-Dark Times is a mod package for the game "Rimworld" based on the technologies and weapons from World War II.
+Dark Times - German Technology is a mod package for the game "Rimworld" based on the technologies and weapons from World War II.
 The package includes a variety of weapons, clothing items, custom-created sounds, and graphics.
 ## Installation

 #### Via Steam Workshop

 + Open "Rimworld" and go to the "Mods" menu.
-+ Search for "Dark Times" and select it from the list.
++ Search for "Dark Times - German Technology" and select it from the list.
 + Click the "Subscribe" button to download and install the mod.

 #### Via Github

-+ Go to the "Dark-Times" repository on Github: https://github.com/vonMort/Dark-Times
++ Go to the "Dark-Times-German-Technology" repository on Github: https://github.com/vonMort/Dark-Times-German-Technology
 + Click the green "Code" button and select "Download ZIP" to download the mod package.
 + Extract the downloaded ZIP file to your "Rimworld/Mods" folder.
 + Make sure the mod is enabled in the "Mods" menu of "Rimworld".
 ## Currently in the mod package
-### German Technology
-#### Dark Times - German Firearms
+### German Firearms

 The first research branch in this mod package is "Dark Times".
 These include various German firearms that are simulated in real-time, offering an authentic gameplay experience.